battesonb/promise-repeat-polyfill/README.md

 The latest API can be found on the [GitHub Wiki](https://github.com/battesonb/promise-repeat-polyfill/wiki/API).

 ## Usage
 Simply import the library, that's it!
-As long as a Promise is found in the global namespace, the method as added to the Promise class.
+As long as a Promise is found in the global namespace, the method is added to the Promise class.

-`import 'promise-repeat-polyfill'`;
+`import 'promise-repeat-polyfill';`

 or